All Grain Homebrew Recipe

 Sparge Water: 11.35L

-First batch to be fermented in my recently purchased Fermzilla All Rounder 30L.
-Actual OG was 1.042 - still a few points off the target/expected but I'm getting closer/better with each brew.
+This is our first batch to be fermented in our recently purchased Fermzilla All Rounder 30L.
+Actual OG was 1.042 - still a few points off the target/expected but getting better efficiency with each brew.
 Tastes great and first brew out of my new keg so hoping it will keep better than previous brews in bottles.

 Tasting Notes/Review